Thao-V/msd-summer-2022-cs571-final-project/README.md

 # CS571 - Mobile Application Development
-## Final Project - Pet Records App
+## Final Project - Home Smart Device Management App
 ### Application specifications and requirements
 You will create a mobile application to help house owners to manage the smart devices in their house like Nest cameras, Google Home...